slotix/dbconvert-streams-website/docs/guide/getting-started.md

 layout: doc
 lastUpdated: true
 ---

 # {{ $frontmatter.title }}

-Once you installed DBConvert Stream, you may explore other Documentation sections on your own to understand general concepts, or try DBConvert Stream yourself.
+Once you have installed DBConvert Stream, you can explore other documentation sections to understand the general concepts or try DBS yourself.

-### What is data stream?
+### What is a data stream?

-A _Data Stream_ is a sequence of actions that continuously collects data from sources and transfers it to targets.
-Stream processing enables the Real-time movement of data.
+A _Data Stream_ is a sequence of actions that continuously collects data from sources and transmits it to targets.
+Stream processing allows you to move data in real-time.

-_Data Stream configuration_ describes how data streams are set up to collect, flow and delivery of data.
+_Data Stream configuration_ is a set of source and target connection parameters and other options for collecting, transmitting, and delivering data.

-## DBConvert Stream Architecture.
+## DBConvert Stream (DBS) Architecture.

-DBConvert Stream consists of several components running on your hardware or deployed in a multi-server cluster on one or more virtual machines.
+DBConvert Stream consists of several components running on your hardware or deployed in one or multiple virtual machines in a cloud.

-### DBConvert Stream services
+### DBS components

-- **API Server** is used to create new streams (pipelines), manage and get statistics about existing streams.
+- **API Server** is used to create new streams (pipelines), manage them, and get their statistics.
-- **Source Reader** continuously collects data  from your repository of data.
-Ingested data is passed to Event Hub to be consumed by Target Writers.
+- **Source Reader** continuously collects events from the specified data source.
+The received data is then passed to the DBS Event Hub for consumption by target writers.
-- **Target Writer** subscribes to events in Event Hub.
-Target Writer writes consumed Events (database records) continuously to either MySQL or Postgres target databases.
+- **Target Writer** subscribes to the specified data stream in the event hub.
+The Target Writer writes received events (database records) to the target as soon as they arrive.

-### Other services:
+### Other components

-- **NATS** is the core component of Event Hub service thas is used to connect Source Readers with Target Writer.
+- **NATS** is the core component of the Event Hub service that connects Source Readers with Target Writer.
-- **Prometheus** is responsible for monitoring statistics about streams.
+- **Prometheus** is responsible for monitoring streams' statistics.

 ## Using API

-API Server is used to automate all tasks that you perform with streams like create a new stream, get stream configuration, statistics, stop stream.
+API Server is used to perform the following _data stream_ tasks:

+- creating a new stream,
+- getting stream configuration,
+- getting statistics,
+- stopping streams.

-DBConvert Stream API is organized around REST.
-It uses HTTP requests to access and use data, accepts JSON request bodies, returns JSON responses.
+DBConvert Stream API is based on REST.
+It uses HTTP requests to access and use data, accepts JSON request bodies, and returns JSON responses.

 ### Stream Configuration.

-Typical stream configuration is a JSON object looks like this:
+A typical stream configuration is a JSON object that looks like this:

 ```json
 {